colorizenl/colorize-gradle-tasks/readme.md

 *packageWebApp* task that automatically runs as part of *assemble*.
 "Packaging" the web application consists of the following steps:

-  - Combine all JavaScript files into a single combined JavaScript file.
+  - Concatenates all JavaScript files into a single combined JavaScript file.
+  - Concatenates all CSS files into a single combined CSS file.
-  - Rewrite all references to the original JavaScript source files to reference the combined JavaScript file instead.
+  - Rewrite all references to the original JavaScript and CSS source files to reference the combined files instead.
   - The resulting HTML, CSS, and JavaScript files are copied to the build directory.
   - If the *war* plugin is also used in the same project to build Java web applications, the packaged web application will also be included in the WAR file.